mirima2/other_products_guidelines/docs/source/field_released_date.rst

 --------------------
 ``datacite:date``

-The release date of the software.
+The release date of the product.

 **Allowed values, examples, other constraints**